Prerequisites

 - Partner-registered OAuth2 client (

 client_id,client_secret, redirect URIs, partner IP allowlist).
-Contactsupport@whitebit.comto enroll a client and to register or update the IP ranges that the WhiteBIT platform attaches to the issued API key. - End user with a WhiteBIT account, 2FA enabled, KYC passed, and operating in a region where the feature is available.
+Contactsupport@whitebit.comto enroll a client; IP allowlist registration is coordinated on the same ticket once the OAuth API key feature is approved for your platform.
+The same channel applies to subsequent IP changes — there is no self-service endpoint today. - End user with a WhiteBIT account, 2FA enabled, KYC passed, and operating in a region where the feature is available.
 The OAuth API key endpoints are available on the global server (

 https://whitebit.com) only. - Partner backend that supports HTTPS, server-side secret storage, and OAuth 2.0 Authorization Code with PKCE (S256).